 I knew I could always make more money but I could never create more time with our son.

-2) Hardest job in the world without a doubt.
 For all the stay at home parents out there, I salute you!
 And for all the single parents out there, you have my deepest admiration.

 Working 14 hours a day in banking where there’s constant pressure to produce is a walk in the park in comparison to full-time fatherhood.